treeleaves30760/discordBot_voter/README.md

 ## Command
 ### >createvote
-#### create a vote in this channel, and the options should line up after it with space between them
+#### create a vote in this channel, and the vote name will be first parameter, options should line up after it with space between them
 ### >voteOne
 #### vote a option, the choice should add after it
 ### >voteSome